 For example, each person you refer gets you $5.
 It’s a nice, quick way to earn a few extra dollars.
 On the other hand, it doesn’t have the long-term promise of Mr. Rebates.
 Still, if you refer people who aren’t big online shoppers, Ebates‘ system could mean more money, more quickly.

-With Ebates, you only need $5.01 in your account to qualify for a check.
-(No Paypal option here.)
+With Ebates, you only need $5.01 in your account to qualify for a check or PayPal.
 If you know someone who doesn’t shop online very often, this could be a better deal than the 20 percent at Mr. Rebates.
 Ebates also automatically generates a check for you once you have enough in your account.
 So you don’t have to keep an eye on your account balance.

 The main drawback of Ebates is the wait.
 Ebates pays out four times a year.
 Your earnings over a three-month period are accrued.
 If they meet the minimum amount, you get a check.
 If they don’t, you’re out of luck for another three months.
 The long wait can be aggravating.